Release Verification

 make verify-branch-protection catches stale required-check policies before they block or silently weaken the release line.

 make smoke-release packages and verifies the host-native CLI and GUI release artifacts.
 On Linux hosts that includes both the direct archives and the .deb packages.
 On macOS hosts that includes the direct archives and the GUI .dmg image.
+On Windows hosts that includes the direct archives and the GUI .msi installer.
 The smoke path includes checked-in payload-layout validation before any executable smoke assertions run.
+DMG smoke validation mounts the image for layout checks, then stages the .app bundle into a temporary directory before executing --version and --help, so local proof does not depend on executing directly from a transient read-only image mount.
+MSI smoke validation uses Windows Installer administrative extraction before executing --version and --help, so proof does not require a persistent machine install.
+Executable smoke retries only exit code 137, with a bounded retry count, to tolerate transient macOS process kills without masking persistent command failures.

 On Linux hosts with the repository builder toolchain, packaged GUI smoke validation also captures a screenshot of the rendered window under Xvfb and fails if the capture is blank or unexpectedly small.